Welcome to today's edition of the Rush 24-7 podcast.

 There's nothing we can do.

-I said, Well, I can't handle this.
+I said, well, I can't handle this.

-This is this is not, these guys are not fighters, battlers, or what have you.
+These guys are not fighters, battlers, or what have you.

 Plus, they've got this belief that media doesn't like our candidate.